Ecstatic Dances

 Six mens hands interlocked in a circle, each grasping another's wrist, symbolizing unity and teamwork

-Introducing Your Facilitator
+Introducing Your Facilitator & DJ

 GARY ALBERT